7 DAYS / 6 NIGHTS GALAPAGOS ISLAND HOPPING

 San Cristobal - Floreana - Isabela - Santa Cruz

-Begin Your trip on San Cristobal Island, the
+Your trip starts on San Cristobal Island – the capital of Galapagos.

 Experience the Galapagos Islands, a UNESCO World Heritage Site and one of the most unique ecosystems and iconic travel destinations on the planet.
-Savour the Galapagos Islands and explore unspoiled sceneries and a fascinating flora and fauna nowhere else to be found.
+Savor the Galapagos Islands and explore unspoiled sceneries and a fascinating flora and fauna found nowhere else.

-This Galapagos Island Hopping offers you accommodation on four different Islands of the archipelago.
-It gives you the opportunity to get to know the unique flora and fauna and its people first hand.
+This exclusive Galapagos Island Hopping voyage offers you accommodation on four different Islands of the archipelago, and a unique opportunity to get to know unique flora, fauna and people, first hand.

 Explore the historical Floreana Island, home of the legendary Wittmer family.